bombchus/z64-music-wiki/docs/getting-started/tools.md

 === "ADSR Converter"
     The **ADSR Converter** is *optional*, but can be useful for helping convert `.sf2` envelopes into envelope data compatible with Ocarina of Time and Majora's Mask.

+    !!! warning "Windows Defender False Flagging"
+        Due to the ADSR Converter being an unsigned executable file compiled with PyInstaller Windows Defender will falsely flag the application as `Trojan:Win32/Wacatac.B!ml`.
+To remedy this, follow the steps below:

+        > 1. Open Windows Defender and navigate to "Virus & threat protection".
+        > 2. In "Virus & threat protection" navigate to "Virus & threat protection settings > Manage settings".
+        > 3. In "Virus & threat protection settings" navigate to "Exclusions > Add or remove exclusions".
+        > 4. In "Exclusions" click the "+ Add an exclusion" button and locate the file or the folder the file is in to exclude.

+        It is not recommended to exclude an entire folder unless you keep everything pertaining to Music Creation in the same folder; whenever possible always exclude single files for you and your computer's safety.

 === "Audiobank Templates"
     The **Audiobank Templates** are *optional*, but are made specifically for the creation of sampled instruments, drums, and sound effects and can be edited in SEQ64 or a text editor capable of editing `.xml` files.
 The Audiobank Templates contain placeholder data to be edited specifically for either instruments, drums, or sound effects.